-Details regarding this handling are found in the Domestic Funds Transfer Handling Procedures and Zengin System Rules, which are disclosed to Participating Banks and the Bank of Japan.
+Details regarding this handling are found in the Domestic Funds Transfer Handling Procedures and Zengin System Rules, which are disclosed to

 Principle 9: Money settlements

 An FMI should conduct its money settlements in central bank money where practical and available.
 If central bank money is not used, an FMI should minimise and strictly control the credit and liquidity risk arising from the use of commercial bank money.